spslater/discord-whatno/cog-doa/README.md

 plaintext markdown formatted message, just like the `-m` flag.
 When both flags are used, the `-m` message gets sent first then the contents of the file.

+### Delete
+The `--delete` flag can be used multiple times or have multiple args passed to it.
+It takes those message ids and sends a delete request for them.
+If there is an error it just skips over the request.

+The `--delete-file` acts the same way but is just a list of message ids, a single one on each line.

+The two flags can be used together.

 ## File / Data Setup
 ### SQL Comic Database